foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/nemesis.md

 Nemesis will generate a number of files specifically for your setup.
 In order to simplify the file management, we will set up an output folder ahead of time.

-### New Separator

-- Create a **PATCHER OUTPUT** in Mod Organizer 2.
-- It should be at the bottom of your mod order, below the CRP.

 ### Nemesis Output Folder

 - In Mod Organizer 2, click the tools icon above your mod order and select **Create empty mod** (see picture below).